 Question:

-Why hasn't the Writing Team written lesson sets for other popular New Testament stories?
+Why hasn't the Writing Team written lesson sets for EVERY popular Bible story?

 2 Answers